|COURSE DESCRIPTION & LEARNING OBJECTIVES

 The goal of this course is to provide general training and build capacity for pharmacy staff regarding the opioid epidemic, signs of overdoses, naloxone, and harm reduction.

 The Revive.
 Survive.
 OverDose Prevention program works within the Prevention Department at Odyssey House LA.
 Their goal is to address and alleviate the impact the opioid epidemic has on the New Orleans community.
-Valuable examples will be provided on what steps Louisiana has been taken to address the epidemic.
+Valuable examples will be provided on what steps Louisiana has taken to address the epidemic.

 The Revive.
 Survive.
 OverDose Prevention curriculum is designed to provide general guidance and training to prescribers, pharmacists, clients, and community members on the overview of the opioid epidemic, naloxone administration and access, and tools to address the needs of individuals suffering with addiction.